AlyferJT/book-notes/README.md

 This is my first FullStack project

-I really struggled on that one

-And i'm showing here, the BOOK NOTES PROJECT
+And i'm showing it here, the BOOK NOTES PROJECT

 This BOOK NOTES is a localhost server